Find the Best Landscape Design Companies for Your Business

 The scope and cost of a landscape design project can vary widely, depending on the complexity of the plan and the materials chosen.
 Having a realistic understanding of the investment helps in planning effectively.

 The Design Plan Itself: A professional landscape design or master plan is the blueprint for your project.
-Costs can range from a few hundred dollars for a basic planting plan to several thousand for a comprehensive design that includes detailed hardscape layouts, lighting plans, and planting schedules1.
+Costs can range from a few hundred dollars for a basic planting plan to several thousand for a comprehensive design that includes detailed hardscape layouts, lighting plans, and planting schedules.
 This plan is invaluable, providing a clear roadmap and preventing costly changes during installation.

 Planting & Softscape: The cost for plants, soil amendment, mulch, and installation varies with the size and maturity of the plants specified.
-A basic bed with smaller perennials and shrubs may start around $1,000, while a full-yard planting with mature trees and extensive beds can easily reach $5,000 or more1.
+A basic bed with smaller perennials and shrubs may start around $1,000, while a full-yard planting with mature trees and extensive beds can easily reach $5,000 or more.
 Remember, investing in proper soil preparation at this stage is critical for plant health.

 Frequently asked questions